 Professional organizer Laura Cattano says that “the objective of getting organized isn’t to hide everything you own” necessarily, but to utilize what she calls “open and closed storage.”

 Open storage is the idea of hiding things in plain sight.
 For example, let’s say that you love to host movie nights with your family, but you don’t want your remotes lying around the house in the open.
-You could buy and place the remotes in there.
+You could buy a small decorative box and place the remotes in there.
 Or, you could purchase a nifty woven basket to hold your tech and gadgets.

 Both types of storage help to keep your organization controlled and readily available.